 Read next: WA Road Trip: wonders of the Coral Coast

 9. Red Centre Way, Northern Territory

-This 1135km loop around the Red Centre is almost completely sealed, but if you prefer to avoid the dirt completely and don't mind tacking on another 500-ish kilometres, you can do the whole lot in a 2WD vehicle.
+This 1135km loop around the Red Centre (also known as the Mereene Loop) is almost completely sealed, but if you prefer to avoid the dirt completely and don't mind tacking on another 500-ish kilometres, you can do the whole lot in a 2WD vehicle.
 Starting in Alice Springs and stringing together Uluru, Kings Canyon and the wild swimming wonderland of the West Macdonnell Ranges, you’re gonna need a solid week to feel the full impact of this spiritual, cultural and adventure-packed journey through the beating, dusty heart of Australia.

 10. West Coast Wilderness Way, Tasmania

 If you think about road trips in terms of return on investment, Tasmania takes the cake.
 That’s why – out of all the other incredible drives out there that we haven’t mentioned – we’re rounding the list off with the West Coast Wilderness Way.
 For as few as 300km, you’ll journey through a rugged wilderness home to Cradle Mountain, the Franklin and Gordon Rivers, no less than 3000 lakes, the harbour town of Strahan and its haunting convict past, before finishing up at Lake St. Clair.
 The recommended itinerary takes around three to four days, but there must be a reason so many nomads choose to lay down roots on the Apple Isle, right?
 This stonker of a drive might very well be it.

 If you're keen to hit the road but your wheels don't cut the mustard, check out the campervan, motorhome and caravan rentals on GoSeeAustralia!